Stainless Steel Isn’t Just For Your Kitchen Anymore

 6) Grout

 Once the mastic is set its time to grout your new glass tile backsplash!
-You want to use a non-sanded grout and always use the grout float diaganolly across the tile to ensure a complete fill of the space between the glass.
+You want to use a non-sanded grout and always use the grout float diagonally across the tile to ensure a complete fill of the space between the glass.
 Once this area is grouted you will want to sponge off any excess grout with a damp sponge.
 After drying you may still notice some haze on your new glass tile but another pass with a damp sponge should remove that permanently.

 7) Enjoy!